jasper-zheng/nn_terrain/src/home.md

 ## Acknowledgements

-Shuoyang Zheng, the author of this work, is supported by UK Research and Innovation [EP/S022694/1].
+Shuoyang Zheng, the author of this work, is supported by the UKRI Centre for Doctoral Training in Artificial Intelligence and Music [EP/S022694/1].